calvinchoi21/Calvin_Portfolio/README.md

 # ABOUT ME

-Data analytics and data science are my passions, I enjoy working with large and complex data structures to derive insights hidden within.
-I am currently working to transition from business to analytics because I believe I have more to offer in this field.
-I am an avid user of Python and R language and find them to be very powerful for all steps of a data analytics project - from data cleansing and wrangling to big data mining, predictive modelling and other machine learning techniques.
-True to my passion, I am constantly looking for new analytical and data science practices to add to my toolbelt and to stay up to date with current developments in the field.
-To cement this knowledge, I continue to work on projects using creative problem-solving to explore data in ways that are meaningful and easy to interpret.
+I specialize in different areas of analytics such as data visualization, time series trending, predictive analytics, and other data science practices.
+I am an avid user of Python and R, which allow for creative problem solving in mining hard-to-obtain insights in messy datasets.
+My expertise extends to crafting ETL flows and data models for others to use.
+My solutions are always geared toward explainability, regardless of how complex the requirement. .
 Feel free to review some of my work below and do not hesitate to get in touch!

 # MY PROJECTS